ryu1kn/csv-writer/README.md

 //   Mary,English
 ```

-You can keep writing records to the same file by using `writeRecords` (but need to wait for the fulfillment
+You can keep writing records into the same file by calling `writeRecords` multiple times (but need to wait for the fulfillment
 of the `promise` of the previous `writeRecords` call)

 ```js